cburdine/materials-ml-workshop/MaterialsML/data_types/python_data_types.md

 ![Sieve of Eratosthenes](prime_sieve.gif)

-Write some Python code that uses the Sieve of Eratosthenes to find all prime numbers up to 120 starting with the primes $2,3,5,7$.
+Write some Python code that uses the Sieve of Eratosthenes to find all prime numbers up to 120 starting with the primes $2$,$3$,$5$, and $7$.
 Print out the final list of primes.

 ---